zzzprojects/awesome-dapper/README.md

    - [Seed Data Generator](https://zzzcode.ai/dapper/seed-data-generator): Generate data to seed your table using your entity or model
    - [Entity to Table Converter](https://zzzcode.ai/dapper/entity-to-table-converter): Convert an entity to a SQL table.
    - [Table to Entity Converter](https://zzzcode.ai/dapper/table-to-entity-converter): Convert a SQL table to an entity.

-## Dapper Newsletter

-**📬 Subscribe for Dapper updates that matter** – [Sign up free](https://mailchi.mp/zzzprojects/dapper_newsletter) and stay in the loop.

-- 🛠️ Real-world Dapper tips
-- 🚀 New package releases
-- 🎓 Dev-focused video tutorials
-- 🧠 Fresh articles and guides

 ## Popular Packages
 - [Z.Dapper.Plus](http://dapper-plus.net/) - Dapper Plus extends your IDbConnection with high-performance bulk operations: BulkInsert, BulkUpdate, BulkDelete, BulkMerge, and more.